Improved Grades

 Blog

-The other side of GCSE success in English and Maths – The Forgotten Third of sixteen year olds!
-It was reported in newspapers, just before the GCSE results were released last month, that one third – about 170,000 of young people in England and Wales, are still falling short of securing good pass grades in both English and Maths at GCSE.
-While it is good to celebrate the 837 youngsters who achieved straight Grade 9 (equivalent to the very top […]
+Failing GCSE English and Maths It was reported in newspapers, just before the GCSE results were released last month, that one third – about 170,000 of young people in England and Wales, are still falling short of securing good pass grades in both English and Maths at GCSE.
+While it is good to celebrate the 837 youngsters who achieved straight Grade 9 (equivalent to the very top of A* marks under the old letter grading system) in eight or more […]

-I could not believe my eyes when I read in yesterday’s Sunday Times that 40% of universities degree courses are offered unconditionally.
+Unconditional University Offers Pros and Cons I could not believe my eyes when I read in yesterday’s Sunday Times that 40% of universities degree courses are offered unconditionally.
 This means students can come and study on that course regardless of the grade they obtain at A-level.
-It was also reported in that newspaper that the entry requirement for Medicine is now being lowered by a couple of universities – including a Russell Group university– Manchester.
-More on that later, let’s just deal with the issue of […]
+It was also reported in that newspaper that the entry requirement for Medicine is now being lowered by a couple of universities – including a Russell Group university- Manchester.
+More on that later, let’s […]

-Here comes the summer holiday again – what do I do with the teenagers!
-As the summer holiday begins in earnest, for most parents, the conversation that started in their head a little while ago may still be going on, despite the fact that they may have one or two short holidays planned.
-Those young people who finished their GCSEs and A-level back in June have already had about four or so weeks of lying-in and some parents are a […]
+Productive Summer Activities for Teenagers As the summer holiday begins in earnest, for most parents, the conversation that started in their head a little while ago may still be going on, despite the fact that they may have one or two short holidays planned.
+Those young people who finished their GCSEs and A-level back in June have already had about four or so weeks of lying-in and some parents are a little fed up with having to replenish the fridge […]

-Elitist Britain – are private schools to blame?
-I was listening to “Any Questions” yesterday on BBC Radio 4 and the issue of “elitist Britain” came up again.
+Social Mobility in UK Education I was listening to “Any Questions” yesterday on BBC Radio 4 and the issue of “elitist Britain” came up again.
 Irrespective of which side of the border you are or to which social class you think you belong, if you are a parent, you can’t help but to immediately think about your child/children – thinking, what they are likely to end up as later in life.
-Radio 4 was quoting from a […]
+Radio 4 was quoting from a new report by […]

-KS3 students – as they look forward to the first full year of your GCSEs For KS3 students, many of them are looking forward to subject selection, whereby they will be doing only certain subjects from Y10 and be able to drop some subjects they do not particularly enjoy studying.
+Preparing for GCSEs in KS3 For KS3 students, many of them are looking forward to subject selection, whereby they will be doing only certain subjects from Y10 and be able to drop some subjects they do not particularly enjoy studying.
 A lot is being said about the importance of GCSEs, and many people interpret that to mean that the GCSE is a lot more demanding than KS3.
-GCSE is certainly […]
+GCSE is certainly the most important examination that the vast majority of 15 […]

 Success Tips